Angular power spectrum of gravitational-wave transient sources as a probe of the large-scale structure

 Our method probes the spatial distribution of BBH merger events by computing their observed angular power spectrum \cite{Cavaglia:2020fnc} and comparing it to a fiducial distribution.
 In this work, we select the isotropic distribution, which corresponds to testing whether BBHs are isotropically distributed in the local universe.
 First, we compute the power spectrum of observed BBH events from the LVK GW catalogs.
 We choose a suitable subset of these events by imposing the selection cuts detailed in the next section.
 Then, we compute the power spectra of a number of mock sets obtained by injecting synthetic signals into real detector data.
 We sample their parameters from the latest LVK population analysis posterior distributions~\cite{LIGOScientific:2021psn} and inject the signals isotropically on the sky.
 We then select a subset of events by imposing the same selection cuts used for the observed BBH mergers.
 The synthetic power spectra are combined to produce a fiducial distribution of an isotropically distributed angular power spectrum as would be measured by the LVK detectors.
 Finally, we perform a statistical consistency test of the observed BBH angular distribution with the fiducial isotropic distribution; for each multipole component of the power spectrum, we compute the p-value that the observed multipole belongs to the fiducial distribution.

 We consider the subset of BBH events detected during the LVK O3 observing run with a false alarm rate (FAR) smaller than 1 yr$^{-1}$ as reported in Ref.~\cite{LIGOScientific:2021psn}.
 We further restrict our sample to three-detector events.
 This is required for the generation of a consistent fiducial angular distribution, as the accuracy of sky localizations depends on the number of detectors \cite{Singer:2015ema}.
 These conditions restrict the sample of O3 events to 34.
 These events constitute our catalog of observed signals.
 To generate the synthetic signals, we draw their source parameters from their inferred median population distributions \cite{LIGOScientific:2021psn}, assuming the Power Law + Peak model for the primary mass \cite{Talbot_2018} with a power law on mass ratio, the \texttt{Default} spin model \cite{Talbot2017, Wysocki2019}, and a power law model for redshift evolution \cite{Fishbach_2018}.
 The phase and orientation parameters are sampled from distributions with isotropic orientations.
 We inject the signals into real detector data with an isotropic distribution in the sky.
 The times of the injections are uniformly sampled during O3.
-We then downselect these times to periods when the detector output is not coupled to known non-astrophysical noise sources~\cite{LIGOScientific:2016gtq}.
+We then downselect these times to periods that do not overlap with known non-astrophysical transient noise \citep{O3detchar} and GWTC-3 confident detections \citep{GWTC3}.
 The signals are simulated with the \texttt{IMRPhenomPv2} \citep{PhenomP, PhenomPv2} waveform model.
 Selecting the synthetic events based on their FAR is computationally expensive, as it requires doing PE for the full set of events.
 To avoid this computational cost, we substitute the FAR selection cut with a threshold on the optimal network signal-to-noise ratio (SNR) $\rho_N$.
 We choose $\rho_N>10$, following the approximate threshold used for the semianalytic sensitivity estimates in Ref.~\cite{LIGOScientific:2021psn}.